 Of course, memory isn’t a substitute for understanding.

-You’ll need to understand the topics you’re studying, if not you won’t be able to perform well on tests and exams.
+You’ll need to understand the topics you’re studying, if not you won’t be able to perform well.

 But there are many techniques that will help you to memorise more of what you study.